article · Honest answers: checking the claims

 Build my personalized career plan

-Unbiased certification advice is hard to find because most sites that rank or review certifications also sell the prep, the exam vouchers, or earn a referral when you enroll, so the credential they push is rarely a conflict-free choice.
+Unbiased certification advice is hard to find because a site that ranks or reviews certifications often also sells the prep, the exam vouchers, or earns a referral when you enroll - and where it does, the credential it pushes is not a conflict-free choice.
+We have not surveyed how common that is, so we will not tell you it is 'most'.
 That does not make them bad people; it is a structural conflict, and it is worth knowing how to spot.
 We sell none of the certifications, courses, or bootcamps we discuss, so here is the honest version: why most cert advice carries a conflict, a 30-second test to catch it, and what genuinely independent, cited guidance looks like.

 Key takeaways